 Thanks again for coming to my website.
 I’ll give you a little more information here than on the front page of this site, but really—if you want to know about me, the best place to look is my book, This is Not a Writing Manual, since it’s a memoir of my writing life, starting in middle school.
 There are loads of stories in there about me and writing, like how much I learned from eavesdropping and watching soap operas, how I was inspired by SARK and Dead Poets Society, and how I used to hate my writer friends who were more successful that I was (don’t worry, I learned to get over that—and myself).
-And of course I tell you how I came to find my wonderful agent Penn Whaling, and get published.
-And start YARN, my award-winning YA literary journal.
+Of course I tell you how I came to get published, and start YARN, my award-winning YA literary journal.

 So I won’t bore you with all of that here.

 What I will tell you here is that, like James Joyce (and I am like him in this way ONLY), I left the place where I am from only to write about it ever since I left (he left Dublin; I left California).
-My husband Mike is fond of pointing out that although I always identify myself as a California girl, I have actually lived more of my life on the East Coast, which is still partly my parents’ fault for living the first eight years of my life in Dover, MA.
+Thought I always identify myself as a California girl, I have actually lived more of my life on the East Coast, which is still partly my parents’ fault for living the first eight years of my life in Dover, MA.
 Ironically, I returned to Massachusetts recently and settled down in a town just twenty minutes away from Dover.
 I also lived six years in Brooklyn, NY, where I ate really well, and cheaply, and shopped at awesome thrift shops (sigh; I still miss it sometimes).
 During those New York years, I also got my MFA at Columbia, and my first teaching gig as a grad student instructor in the Undergraduate Writing Program there.

-I love teaching writing, which I did as a professor at Fairleigh Dickinson University for six years before Mike and I and soon-to-be-born Elena moved north.
+I love teaching writing, which I did as a professor at Fairleigh Dickinson University for six years before moving north.
 Up here in MA, I haven’t taught in a classroom; instead, I’ve focused on YARN and my writing–hence This is Not a Writing Manual (TINAWM); however, much of what I learned as a teacher about how to explain the process of writing is right there in the book.
 And I’ll be sharing a few more lessons in downloadable tutorials and webinars over at Writer’s Digest.

 Hm.
 What else would you like to know about me?